Bridges, steps and flags.

 The transport set-up is something which makes Girona so perfect for a weekend, or 48-hour city break.

 From the UK, Ryanair and Jet2 offer daily flights to Girona Airport, located only a short 20 minute taxi ride from the city centre.
-There are also a few options by bus.
-Find more details and prices for travel to/from Girona airport here.
+A taxi should cost aroud 30 Euros, or for if you would like to book your transport in advance consider this airport transfer for the same price.

 From Barcelona, you can take a slow (90 minutes) or fast train (35 minutes) to Girona's centrally located train-station.
 Girona is also a stop on the high-speed train-line which runs from Paris to Barcelona.